 When I needed a different challenge in my life after my social work career, I co-founded TRIAD Consulting, LLC, a technology training firm based in beautiful Traverse City, Michigan.
 Even though I’m no longer a partner in TRIAD, technology remains a passion for me.
 This sometimes gets me into trouble as I look for technological solutions to problems that might be better solved through relationship building.
 Finding this balance is one of our greatest challenges of the 21st century.

-If you’re wondering if I’m too intense to have a little fun, I spend my discretionary time (yes, believe it or not, I do have some!) enjoying gardening, watching the birds, hiking, photography, kayaking, and women’s basketball (Go Lady Vols!), sometimes alone, but preferably, with my partner and wife, Wendy.
+If you’re wondering if I’m too intense to have a little fun, I spend my discretionary time (yes, believe it or not, I do have some!) enjoying RVing, gardening, watching the birds, hiking, photography, kayaking, and women’s basketball (Go Lady Vols!), sometimes alone, but preferably, with my partner and wife, Wendy.
 We live in Richmond, Virginia.